Keeping the doors open despite the Wichita boil water advisory

 WICHITA, Kan.
 (KSNW) – On Tuesday afternoon, a boil water advisory was issued for Wichita and its surrounding areas.
 With water being an everyday essential, about 500,000 people are figuring out workarounds instead of boiling water.
 Some businesses chose to close up shop Wednesday.

 In some cases, shutting down is not an option.
-Despite the boil water advisory, those in need of care, whether medical or simply needing a place to stay, still got what they needed.
+Despite the boil water advisory, those needing care, whether medical or simply needing a place to stay, still got what they needed.

 “Today’s been busy, but it’s a great team.
 We’re all in it to make sure that everyone has a safe stay here [and] everyone is the least impacted as possible,” said Jessica Spore, the Ascension Via Christi Infection Prevention Director for Kansas.

-Over 60 Ascension Via Christi sites of care in Wichita had to jump into action after Tuesday’s boil water advisory and adapt.
+Over 60 Ascension Via Christi care sites in Wichita had to jump into action after Tuesday’s boil water advisory and adapt.

 “The hospitals can’t close.
 We’re open 24 hours a day, every day, so it is very impactful that we have the ample supplies because we can’t turn away anybody,” said Spore.